 Delacon call tracking is an essential tool for businesses that rely on inbound calls to generate leads and sales.
 By tracking phone calls, businesses can see which marketing campaigns are generating the most interest and resulting in the most conversions.
 Additionally, call tracking can help businesses track employee performance and identify areas where training may be needed.

-Invoca is a provider of marketing attribution and conversation intelligence for inbound phone calls.
+Invoca is a provider of marketing attribution and conversation intelligence for inbound call tracking.
 The company offers an end-to-end solution that starts with the call tracking and recording technology needed to attribute which marketing campaigns are driving phone calls.
-It also provides an AI-powered call analytics platform that analyzes every conversation to help businesses improve lead quality, close more sales, and deliver better customer service.
+It also provides an AI-powered call analytics platform that analyzes every conversation to help businesses improve lead quality scoring, close more sales, and deliver better customer service.

 Easily monitor and share critical call data in automated Invoca reports and live dashboards.